corentinplumet/corentinplumet.github.io/index.md

 ![Branching](/assets/img/boardgamesglobal.png)

-This investigation offers a captivating look into how board games have integrated into our daily lives during unprecedented times.
-In the next section of our study, we will embark on an exploration of 20 popular board games.
+This investigation offers a captivating look into how the interest for board games has changed during these unprecedented times.
+In the next section of the study, we will embark on an exploration of 20 popular board games.
 Our objective?
-To decode the fluctuating patterns of interest surrounding these games.
-By meticulously tracking the total number of views these fan-favorite board games received on Wikipedia, we anticipate uncovering a wealth of intriguing insights.
-Prepare to be fascinated as we reveal the unique aspects and hidden stories behind these beloved gaming classics!
+To decode the patterns of interest surrounding them.
+By tracking the total number of views these board games received on Wikipedia, we aim to uncover intriguing insights!

 ![Branching](/assets/img/testbd.png)

-This compelling plot reveals a remarkable story, particularly evident during the COVID-19 era: the resurgent popularity of board games.
-Amidst these unprecedented times, board games captured the public's imagination, eclipsing the general interest in Wikipedia's diverse topics.
+This plot reveals a remarkable story, particularly evident during the COVID-19 era: the increasing popularity of board games.
+During these times, board games captured the public's imagination, eclipsing the general interest in Wikipedia's diverse topics.

 The plot thickens as we delve deeper.
 Our attention is irresistibly drawn to a staggering peak that emerges in late 2021.
 This spike stands out like a lighthouse in a sea of data, signaling a period of heightened fascination.
 What extraordinary events unfolded during this enigmatic year-end?
 As we inch closer to unraveling this puzzle, we find ourselves on the cusp of uncovering something extraordinary.
 The anticipation builds as we prepare to delve into the depths of this unique period, eager to decode the secrets behind this unprecedented surge in board game popularity.